10tanmay100/CustomEncoder_Library/README.md

+## CustomEncoder: A Custom Encoding Transformer
-The CustomEncoder is a Python class that provides a scikit-learn-compatible implementation of a custom encoder for categorical variables.
+The **CustomEncoder** is a Python class that provides a scikit-learn-compatible implementation of a custom encoder for categorical variables.
 This encoder can be used within scikit-learn pipelines for preprocessing data, particularly when dealing with categorical features that require mapping to numerical values.

 **Features**
 - Implements the BaseEstimator and TransformerMixin classes from scikit-learn for compatibility with scikit-learn pipelines.